 Gymnasium students lived in shared lodgings, those from peasant families usually in very poor conditions,148 frequently starving while waiting for modest provisions delivered by his parents from time to time.
-Often they were left to their own resources, since their poor families were not able to support them in any manner.
+Often, they were left to their own resources, since their poor families were not able to support them in any manner.
 Older gymnasium students usually gave private lessons, thus earning their living.
-From the 1860s on, dormitories for Ruthenian students started emerging, funded by various organizations, communities or private individuals.149 This resulted in a considerable growth in the number of gymnasium students from peasant families.
+From the 1860s on, dormitories for Rusyn students began to emerge, funded by various organizations, communities, or private individuals.149 This resulted in a considerable growth in the number of gymnasium students from peasant families.

 While in mid-19th century most students of gymnasium were from intelligentsia families, mainly sons of priests, fifty years later the majority of students were from peasant families.
-As many as 18 dormitories existed in nine East-Galician cities in 1902/3, inhabited by 699 students.150
+As many as 18 dormitories existed in nine East Galician cities in 1902/3, inhabited by 699 students.150

-Several Ruthenian dormitories were available in Lviv alone, plus some in Przemyśl and Sanok.
+Several Rusyn dormitories were available in Lviv alone, plus some in Przemyśl and Sanok.
 Jarosław and Gorlice had one each, and Nowy Sącz had two.
-One of them was established in 1898 upon the initiative and under supervision of a committee consisting of local old-Ruthenian patriots.
+One of them was established in 1898 upon the initiative and under supervision of a committee consisting of local Old Ruthenian patriots.
 The other one was founded in 1901 by immigrant Ukrainians working as civil servants.
-In that year the total of 110 Lemko boys lived in both dormitories.151 Apart from providing the young men with food and shelter, the Ruthenian dormitories also played an equally important education and patriotic role, a goal clearly expressed in the bylaws of their supervising societies.
+In that year, a total of 110 Lemko boys lived in both dormitories.151 Apart from providing the young men with food and shelter, the Rusyn dormitories also played an equally important education and patriotic role, a goal clearly expressed in the bylaws of their supervising societies.

-Post-gymnasium educational stages included, most frequently, a theological seminary or, less frequently, one of the universities (Lviv, Kraków or Vienna), or other Viennese or Galician higher education establishments, such as Lviv Polytechnical School, Academy of Fine Arts in Krakow, Royal Polytechnic Institute in Vienna, or the College of Agriculture in Vienna.
+Post-gymnasium educational stages included, most frequently, a theological seminary or, less frequently, one of the universities (Lviv, Kraków, or Vienna), or other Viennese or Galician higher education establishments, such as the Lviv Polytechnic School, the Academy of Fine Arts in Kraków, the Royal Polytechnic Institute in Vienna, or the College of Agriculture in Vienna.

-Due to the administrative subordination of Lemkovyna to the Greek-Catholic Przemyśl Eparchy and the Metropolitan Archdiocese of Lviv, Przemyśl and Lviv were the main cities in which future priests were educated.
+Due to the administrative subordination of Lemkovyna to the Greek Catholic Eparchy of Przemyśl and the Metropolitan Archdiocese of Lviv, Przemyśl and Lviv were the main cities in which future priests were educated.

-The Greek Catholic Theological Seminary in Lviv for students from Galicia, Hungary, Transylvania and Croatia152 was the center of educating future priests, including those from Lemkovyna.
-After the Greek Catholic Theological Seminary in Przemyśl had been established in 1845, it became a practice for students to attend the seminary in Lviv for three years and then to complete their fourth year at the seminary in Przemyśl, under the tutelage of their metropolitan.
+Operating in Lviv from 1783, the Greek Catholic Theological Seminary for students from Galicia, Hungary, Transylvania and Croatia152 was the center of educating future priests, including those from Lemkovyna.
+After the Greek Catholic Theological Seminary in Przemyśl had been established in 1845, it became the practice for students to attend the seminary in Lviv for three years and then to complete their fourth year at the seminary in Przemyśl, under the tutelage of their ordaining bishop.

-The Lviv seminary, constituting, along with the university, the hotbed of Ruthenian intelligentsia, was the place where the minds of the newcomers from provincial towns and villages matured, where their philosophical, political and national views were shaped, where they could develop their artistic talents153.
+The Lviv seminary, constituting, along with the university, the hotbed of Rusyn intelligentsia, was the place where the minds of the newcomers from provincial towns and villages matured, where their philosophical, political, and national views were shaped, where they could develop their artistic talents153.
 According to Josyf Slipyj:

-The seminary became a center where theology was being born and developed, where manuals of theology were written, religious and church magazines were published and, in general, the literary and religious life flourished.154
+The seminary became a center where theology was being born and developed, where manuals of theology were written, religious and church magazines were published and, in general, literary and religious life flourished.154

 In the scope of theological education, the purpose of the seminary was to supplement whatever knowledge the students were not acquiring at the university.
 It was the place where the awareness of young Ruthenians was shaped.
-The ‘Ruthenian Trinity’ organization was active in the circles of the seminary and the university students.
+The ‘Rusyn Trinity’ organization was active in the circles of the seminary and the university students.
 155 It was there that Szaszkewycz postulated the use of the local language in sermons.
 Moreover,